Crell/php-rfcs/modules/spec-brainstorm.md

 ### Package == module

-In the degenerate case where a package consists of a single module, the required steps to upgrade would be as follows:
+In the degenerate case (but likely most common case) where a package consists of a single module, the required steps to upgrade would be as follows:

 1. Change `namespace My\Package` to `module My\Package` in all top-level files (in `/src`).
 2. If necessary, change `namespace My\Package\Sub` in any sub-directory to `module My\Package; namespace Sub;`.